josemotta/IoT.Hass.Farm/_super/README.md

 ### User Interface

-An user interface may be created at the tank supervisor, showing information from their respective tanks.
+An user interface was created at the tank supervisor, showing information from its tanks.
 This system may be easily scaled for many tanks and is smart enough to handle simple decisions.
-The following panel example shows data collected from a single tank.
+The following panel example shows data collected from a single tank with the ToF sensor located in front of a fixed and static wall, in order to evaluate the sensor repeatability.

 ![](https://i.imgur.com/hJGcEWW.jpg)